-Each workshop can take a maximum of 30 pupils.
+We recommend a maximum of 30 pupils per workshop.
 We can run workshops simultaneously for up to 4 groups (a total of 120 pupils) in one time slot, depending on availability.

 How many teachers can come for free?

 Do teachers need to attend the workshops?

 We do insist that at least one staff member/accompanying adult attend each workshop and that all accompanying adults be in the room at all times.
 We encourage teachers to actively support the students throughout.